-- 1. Whether the right-of-way is at least 24 feet wide as required by the Zoning Bylaw; - 2.
-Whether the existing horizontal and vertical alignment of the roadway provides safe visibility; and - 3.
-Whether the roadway is at least 20 feet wide and paved, with adequate provisions for drainage.
+- (1) Whether the right-of-way is at least 24 feet wide as required by the Zoning Bylaw; - (2) Whether the existing horizontal and vertical alignment of the roadway provides safe visibility; and - (3) Whether the roadway is at least 20 feet wide and paved, with adequate provisions for drainage.

-Said plan shall include the following:
+D. Said plan shall include the following:

-- 3.1.1 The following Statement;" Planning Board endorsement of this plan indicates only that the plan is not a subdivision under M.G.L.
-Ch.
-41, Sec.
-81L, and does not indicate that the lot is buildable, or that it meets Zoning, Health, Conservation or General bylaw requirements." - 3.1.2 Title, date, scale, legend, North arrow, Locus map, existing buildings and structures, existing septic systems, stone walls, easements, and wetlands as delineated under The Zoning by-law, and/or MGL Ch.131, S. 40, and the Town of Marshfield wetland by-law.
-Base flood elevation data, as shown on the Flood Insurance Rate Map, as most recently revised, published by the U.S. Department of Housing and Urban Development, shall be provided.
-The scale of said plan shall be one (1) inch equals forty (40) feet or such other scale as shall be deemed appropriate by the Planning Board to show the property, and the above required information conveniently.
-Plans shall be in accordance with Chapter 36, Section 13A of the General Laws as amended.
-Applications which are found to be incomplete shall be returned to the applicant without the endorsement of the Board with the finding that insufficient information has been provided to determine whether or not the plan constitutes a subdivision in the meaning of Ch.41, Sec.
-81L, M.G.L. - 3.1.3 The entire parcel(s) subject to the application.
+- (1) The following statement: "Planning Board endorsement of this plan indicates only that the plan is not a subdivision under MGL c.
+41, § 81L, and does not indicate that the lot is buildable, or that it meets zoning, health, conservation or general bylaw requirements." - (2) Title, date, scale, legend, North arrow, locus map, existing buildings and structures, existing septic systems, stone walls, easements, and wetlands as delineated under the Zoning Bylaw and/or MGL c.
+131, § 40, and the Town of Marshfield Wetland Bylaw.
+Base flood elevation data, as shown on the Flood Insurance Rate Map, as most recently revised, published by the Federal Emergency Management Agency, shall be provided.
+The scale of said plan shall be one inch equals 40 feet or such other scale as shall be deemed appropriate by the Planning Board to show the property and the above-required information conveniently.
+Plans shall be in accordance with MGL c.
+36, § 13A, as amended.
+Applications which are found to be incomplete shall be returned to the applicant without the endorsement of the Board with the finding that insufficient information has been provided to determine whether or not the plan constitutes a subdivision in the meaning of MGL c.
+41, § 81L.
+[Amended 7-24-2017] - (3) The entire parcel(s) subject to the application.